About

 Under Muriel’s leadership, VACCA has grown exponentially.
 Today, VACCA employs more than 1,000 people, and is one of the largest employers of Aboriginal people in the state.

-Muriel’s work has been recognised with many awards, including the Order of Australia; Centenary of Federation Medal; Robin Clark Memorial Award for Inspirational Leadership in the Field of Child and Family Welfare; Women’s Electoral Lobby Inaugural Vida Goldstein Award; and Victorian Honour Roll of Women.
-In 2009, she was made an Adjunct Professor in the School of Social Work and Social Policy La Trobe University.
-In 2017 Muriel was awarded an honorary degree of Doctor of Letters in Social Work by the University of Sydney in recognition of her outstanding contribution to Aboriginal child and family welfare.
+In 2009, Muriel was made an Adjunct Professor in the School of Social Work and Social Policy La Trobe University.
+In 2017, she was awarded an honorary degree of Doctor of Letters in Social Work by the University of Sydney in recognition of her outstanding contribution to Aboriginal child and family welfare.

 VACCA's History